Q+A: How does Egypt's parliamentary election system work?

 However, the system does complicate voting procedures.

-A winner must achieve more than 50 percent of the votes in a district or face a run-off.
-If a professional wins one seat, the second seat must go to a farmer or worker, although both seats can go to farmers and workers.
+Each constituency has two seats for individuals.
+A winner must achieve more than 50 percent of the votes or face a run-off with the second-placed candidate.
+Even this may not be decisive because of a stipulation that if a professional wins a seat, the other must go to a farmer or worker, although both seats can go to farmers and workers.

 HOW DOES IT COMPARE TO BEFORE?

-Under Egypt's voting system in the 1990s and 2000s, seats were contested by a two-round system in two-member districts, and 10 were appointed by the president.
+Under Egypt's voting system in the 1990s and 2000s, 444 of 454 seats were contested by a two-round system in two-member districts, and 10 were appointed by the president.

 Now the constituencies have been expanded and the system reshaped in a way intended to provide a fair representation of parties, movements and ideologies, as well as new groups.